project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

  </table>

 #### Adding Resources
-Resources are added to each heading created in the ToC pane.
-To add resources to headings, you can either:
+Resources are added to each unit/chapter created in the ToC pane.
 <table>
   <tr>
     <th style="width:35%;">Step</th>